PapirusDevelopmentTeam/papirus-folders/README.md

 **NOTE:** This project doesn't provide any folder icons.
 If you want to request a new folder icon or a new color of folder please open an issue [here](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme/issues/new).

+**NOTE:** If you want to change the color of folders to your own or use presets for popular themes, see [Oomox theme designer](https://github.com/themix-project/oomox).

 **NOTE:** To change the color of an individual folder you can use [Folder Color](http://foldercolor.tuxfamily.org) or [Dolphin Folder Color](https://github.com/audoban/dolphin-folder-color).

 ## Installation